Cerebral Palsy and Jaundice

 “Normal” Jaundice: Many newborns will have at least some jaundice while their liver continues to develop.
 Mild jaundice usually disappears within a few weeks after birth, but it’s always important to have your baby’s pediatrician rule out any medical concerns.

 Breastfeeding Jaundice: A number of breastfed babies may develop jaundice.
-This generally occurs when infant’s don’t get enough breast milk, as the mother’s breast milk isn’t fully in yet.
+This generally occurs when an infant don’t get enough breast milk, as the mother’s breast milk isn’t fully in yet.
 This isn’t the same as breast milk jaundice since the jaundice isn’t a result of breast milk.

-Premature Infant Jaundice: Jaundice is more common in premature babies since their bodies aren’t fully developed yet.
+Premature Infant Jaundice: Jaundice is more common in premature babies since their livers are less developed than a full term baby.

 Breast Milk Jaundice: This type of jaundice occurs when breast milk substances make bilirubin levels rise.
 This form of jaundice is rare, only accounting in around 1% to 2% of newborns.
 It generally occurs within a week after birth, and subsides within a few weeks.
 The exact cause of breast milk jaundice isn’t known, but scientists suspect it has something to do with a substance in the mother’s milk that stops the baby’s liver from breaking the bilirubin down properly.

 Blood Incompatibility: Blood incompatibility between mother and baby can also cause the infant to develop jaundice.
-The mother’s blood may produce antibodies that eliminate the baby’s red blood cells, which causes bilirubin to build up.
+The mother’s blood may produce antibodies that causes the baby’s blood cells to break down into bilirubin.
+This in turn causes bilirubin to build up.

 Symptoms of Jaundice